 We are dependent, in large part, on the economies of the countries in which we market our products.
 The economies of these countries are in different stages of socioeconomic development.
-Consequently, like many other companies with significant international operations, we are exposed to risks from changes in foreign currency exchange rates, inflation, governmental spending, social instability and other political, economic or social developments that may materially reduce our net income.
+Consequently, like many other companies with significant international operations, we are exposed to risks from changes in foreign currency exchange rates, interest rates, inflation, governmental spending, social instability and other political, economic or social developments that may materially reduce our net income.

 As of December 31, 2001, the largest percentage of our net sales (35%) and total assets (22%) were in Mexico.
 If the Mexican economy experiences a continued recession or if Mexican inflation and interest rates increase significantly, our net income from our Mexican operations may decline materially because construction activity may decrease, which may lead to a decrease in cement sales.
 The Mexican government does not currently restrict the ability of Mexicans or others to convert Pesos to Dollars, or vice versa.
-The Mexican Central Bank has consistently made foreign currency available to Mexican private sector entities, such as CEMEX, to meet their foreign currency available to private sector companies and we may not be able to purchase the foreign currency we need to service our foreign currency obligations without substantial additional cost.
+The Mexican Central Bank has consistently made foreign currency available to Mexican private sector entities, such as CEMEX, to meet their foreign currency obligations.
+Nevertheless, if renewed shortages of foreign currency occur, the Mexican Central Bank may not continue its practice of making foreign currency available to private sector companies and we may not be able to purchase the foreign currency we need to service our foreign currency obligations without substantial additional cost.